Join the Conversation!

 As fraud continues to be rife, it is important to develop new tools and strengthen existing mechanisms to enable claimants to pursue, locate and enforce against fraudsters and their ill-gotten assets.
 Over the past few years, the English Courts have continued to develop the law in this area.
 We set out below a non-exhaustive snapshot of some of these developments in three areas.
 These highlight the progress continuing to be made in the fight against fraud, and bodes extremely well for the future.

 Covid-19 Induced Insolvencies - Things to Watch Out forDate: 15/07/2020 Type: Articles Topic: FIRE | Insolvency | Civil Fraud | International |

 Author: Rick Brown & David Chalcraft - HFW

 In the midst of the COVID-19 pandemic and the far reaching and drastic measures implemented in numerous countries around the world, we are receiving an increasing number of insolvency and restructuring enquiries from our clients.

 Civil Fraud Quarterly Round-Up: Q2 2020Date: 15/07/2020 Type: Articles Topic: FIRE | Civil Fraud |

 Author: Mary Young - Kingsley Napley

-This quarterly civil fraud update provides a summary of reported decisions handed down in the courts of England and Wales in the period January - March 2020.
+This quarterly civil fraud update provides a summary of reported decisions handed down in the courts of England and Wales in the period April - June 2020.